 There is so much buzz surrounding this recent book deal of yours and Adria’s, The Ugly Doodles.
 It seems like such an exciting and unique project.
 Can you share a bit of what it’s all about without giving too much away?

 Sure!
 First, let me tell you how humbled I was by all this!
-It’s such a honor to launch my debut picture book with Little Brown/JIMMY Patterson.
+It’s such an honor to launch my debut picture book with Little Brown/JIMMY Patterson.
 Adria is a real champion for working so hard and assured a wonderful home for THE UGLY DOODLES.

 The book is about a little artist and her struggle to find perfection in her own art.
 Her funny and haunting journey is something everyone can relate to, especially children.